Achievable logoAchievable logo

 • Sports nutrition coaches: Strength coaches and trainers with basic training in nutrition and exercise science.

-• Medical professionals: Physicians and sports dietitians help manage conditions such as eating disorders, diabetes, or deficiencies.
+• Medical professionals: Physicians and sports dietitians help manage conditions such as eating disorders, diabetes, or nutrient deficiencies.

 Competencies of a CSSD (certified specialist in sports dietetics)